bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 05:26 PM CT, March 15</p>
+<p class="updated_time"> Latest data: 05:44 PM CT, March 15</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Today's high is 67°, which is 16° **warmer** than yesterday.
-Tomorrow is expected to be 31° *colder* than today.
+Tomorrow is expected to be 32° *colder* than today.

 Currently:

-- 59°
+- 61°
-- Light Rain and Windy
+- Drizzle and Windy
-- 77% humidity
+- 78% humidity
-- 20 mph wind
+- 22 mph wind
-- 83% cloud cover
+- 100% cloud cover
 - 46 AQI 🟩
-- 0.04 inches of rain in the past 24 hours
+- 0.01 inches of rain in the past 24 hours
-- 0.7 inches of rain and 0.25 inches of snow expected in the next 48 hours
+- 0.47 inches of rain and 0.3 inches of snow expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>